 This is one of the more pervasive college myths.
 Many students think the first two years of college are high school 2.0.
 They aren’t, and please don’t learn that lesson the hard way.

 Every year I see students who think introductory level classes don’t require real work.
-Even if you took biology in high school, you’ll still have to write all the lab reports, do all the assignments and take all the tests for your Biology 101 class.
+Even if you took biology in high school, you’d still have to write all the lab reports, do the assignments, and take all the tests for your Biology 101 class.
 Being familiar with a subject doesn’t mean you won’t have to work to get a good grade in the class.

 Don’t believe the college myth that gen ed classes are easy.
-Lots of students end up with lousy first semester GPAs because they underestimate these courses.
+Many students end up with lousy first semester GPAs because they underestimate these courses.

 College Myth #3: Gen Ed Classes Are Useless

 This is one of the more annoying college myths.
-Just because a class doesn’t directly relate to your major doesn’t mean the class is useless.
+Just because a class doesn’t directly relate to your major doesn’t mean the type is useless.